All Episodes

 And it's fascinating to me that the people in Washington didn't.

-And I did it comes down to the elites are fine where they live.
+And it comes down to the elites are fine where they live.

 They don't even have to really worry about meritocracy.

-All they've got to worry about is uh you know politically correct membership status.
+All they've got to worry about is politically correct membership status.

-They don't live amongst a bunch of crime-ridden uh illegal immigrants and refugees.
+They don't live amongst a bunch of crime-ridden illegal immigrants and refugees.

-They they don't they don't have to deal with any of the results of their policies.
+They don't have to deal with any of the results of their policies.

 And as such, they don't really experience life like a bunch of Americans who have been stagnating for 15 years in terms of their economic circumstances.

-And then when you come along and say that those people really thought that we're gonna lose the country if if Hillary won the election, they really think that.
+And then when you come along and say that those people really thought that we're going to lose the country if Hillary won the election, they really think that.

 They think it's extreme talk.

-It doesn't mean that we're gonna lose America.
+It doesn't mean that we're going to lose America.

 And I think to the extent that Democrats want to win again, and I know they do, I think it's something they should look at.